-This weblog wanders out on the far end of the many faces of decision support, where technology fits over the tender and irregular human profile.
-That’s where interesting things happen.
+This weblog lives at the edge of the data intelligence industry and intelligent cities (aka, “smart cities).
+That’s where technology fits over the tender and irregular human profile and where interesting things happen.

 Content here is strictly free-range.
 I provide original reporting and analysis on the many topics that interest me from my own point of view.

-Before BI, I wrote about telecommunications (DSL in particular) and computer networking.
-Far in the past, I edited on environmental topics, mostly technical explanations for lay readers.
-I worked on contract for the Sierra Club and a small, California-based organization.
+Before BI, I wrote about telecommunications and computer networking.
+Far in the past, I edited on environmental topics, mostly technical explanations for lay readers of environmental organizations’ publications.

-I like to hear from readers with ideas, feedback, suggestions, questions and work inquiries.
-Please use the contact form.
-If you really prefer the phone, try me at 510-747-8331.Tags: tdwi
+I like to hear from readers with ideas, feedback, suggestions, and questions sent with the form below.